YariMorcus/fn-newsletter-component/README.md

 ### User stories and features

-[//]: # '1.
-As a user I want to generate a new piece of advice so I might be able to learn something from it'
-[//]: # '**Feature**: A button that generates a new piece of advice based on an API call'
+1. As a user, I want to be able to sign myself up for the newsletter.
+This is so I can stay up to date with the newest updates in my industry and keep learning.

+        Feature 1: Form in which user can fill in and submit their e-mail address.

+        Feature 2: Show success message on form submit.

 [//]: # 'Optional: ### Flowchart'
 [//]: # 'Optional: insert flowchart link below'